Nr44suessauer/nr44suessauer.github.io/_posts/2025-1-13-Concept_of_a_Movable_Camera_Setup_in_the_Z-Axis.md

 ---

-## Concept of a Movable Camera Setup in the Z-Axis

 This concept outlines a movable camera setup in the Z-axis, consisting of **three movable modules**, each equipped with a camera.
 The angle of each camera can be individually adjusted for flexible and precise recording.

 ### Components